Lemon Rosemary BBQ Pork

 Butterfly the pork tenderloin by cutting it length wise down the middle until you reach about an inch thick.
-Put the pork between parchment or plastic wrap and pound until it’s about an inch thick.
+Put the pork between parchment or plastic wrap and pound until it’s about an inch thick evenly around.

 Using either a large zip lock bag or large tupperware container with a lid, combine the marinade with the pork tenderloin and refrigerate for at least an hour.